Unplug, wipe, vacuum, repeat.

 Can You Wash a HEPA Filter?

 You cannot wash a True HEPA filter as it will damage the dense fiberglass fiber materials.
 Due to its high 99.97% filtration efficiency on microscopic particles as small as 0.3 microns, True HEPA filter is designed to be disposable and has to be replaced at the interval of 6 to 12 months depending on the manufacturer's recommendation.
-However, there are washable or permanent HEPA filters in the market that can be gently clean with a vacuum cleaner only.
+However, there are washable or permanent HEPA filter air purifiers in the market that can be gently clean with a vacuum cleaner only.
 These type of HEPA filters are not certified by U.S. Department of Energy and has lower filtration efficiency than a True HEPA filter.
 Check the instructional manual or manufacturer's website before attempting any cleaning.

 Can You Wash a Charcoal/ Carbon Filter?

 An activated carbon filter cannot be washed and will have to be replaced periodically.
 By washing with water, you are degrading the chemically bonded carbons' adsorption ability, rendering them useless against smoke and odor.

 Do Air Purifiers Need To Be Cleaned?

 HVAC, air purifiers, and air filters require cleaning regularly for optimal performance and improved durability.
 We recommend a thorough cleaning of the air purifier and air filters every 2 to 3 weeks depending on how dirty is the filtration.
 The filter will last longer with fewer particulates clogging or damaging it.
 Always check the device's manual before attempting to clean it.

 How Air Purifiers Work